 Collections

-Collections are the backbone of how posts on a Ghost site are organised, as well as what URLs they live on.
+Collections are the backbone of how posts on a Ghost site are organized, as well as what URLs they live on.

-You can think of collections as major sections of a site which represent distinct and separate types of content, for example: blog and podcast.
+You can think of collections as major sections of a site that represent distinct and separate types of content, for example: blog

 Collections serve two main purposes: